Apex and Special Projects

 We look forward to you joining us on this new and exciting journey as we change the trajectory of Continuing Education at UWC.

-In this regard, Migration and Mobilities UWC was established to promote further collaborative approaches in research and teaching on this topic.
-We aim to produce socially relevant research in the field of migration and mobilities, to provide contextually relevant scholarship in learning and teaching, to enhance and strengthen partnerships locally, regionally and globally, to promote a new generation of academics and researchers through capacity building, and to promote social transformation through policy intervention, advocacy and community engagement.
+We aim to strengthen partnerships locally, regionally and globally, to promote a new generation of academics and researchers through teaching and capacity building, and to promote social transformation through policy intervention, advocacy and community engagement.

-AHMR is jointly owned by the Scalabrini Institute for Human Mobility in Africa (SIHMA) and UWC.
+AHMR is jointly owned by the Scalabrini Institute for Human Mobility in Africa (SIHMA) and University of the Western Cape (UWC).
 AHMR is also accredited by the South African Department of Higher Education and Training (DHET).